522539291/resorcerer/README.md

 ### Observation

-Observe $CONTAINER in $POD for period $PERION with valid time units "s", "m", and "h":
+To observe $CONTAINER in $POD for period $PERION (with valid time units "s", "m", and "h") do:

 ```
 GET /observation/$POD/$CONTAINER?period=$PERIOD